mercadopago/devsite-docs/guides/checkout-bricks/web-tokenize-checkout-v2-clientside.en.md

 >
 > Receive payments with cards

-1. Find in your current structure the form that calls the tokenizer:
+1. Find in your current structure the form that calls the Web Tokenize Checkout.

 ```HTML
 <div class=tokenizer-container>